tpaternina/tpaternina.github.io/_posts/2021-01-29-learning-javascript-ii.md

 In this example, we initialize our counter (`index = 0`), define the condition that will stop the loop, and define how to change our counter at the end of each iteration.
 In this example, the index of arrays are 0-based (the first element is at position 0), so the last element is indexed at `myArray.length - 1`.
 At each iteration, we print the value of `index`, then pick the element in myArray at the `index` position and print it.
 Then, we increase the value of `index` by 1.
 Once the value of our counter reaches the number of elements in the array, the condition `index < myArray.length` is no longer true, so the script breaks out of the loop.

 In principle, there was nothing new to me here.
-Yet, I would later find out how important is using the `let` statement when initializing the counter.
+Yet, I would later find out how important it is to use the `let` statement when initializing the counter, but that's a post for another day.

+## Javascript --dictionaries--